elizabethdaly/data-analysis-project/README.md

 ##  3. Regression <a name="section2"></a>
 For this part of the assessment, we have been asked to analyse if there is a relationship between the total bill and the tip amount.
 The simplest relationship would be a linear one.
 That's reasonable when we consider that tips (especially in the US) are usually a fixed percentage of the total bill.

+### 3.1 Regression in Seaborn
 In the notebook we first use Seaborn to visualize any linear relationships between our two variables of interest using Seaborn **regplot**.
 This does not give us any fitting parameters such as the slope and intercept of the linear fit, or any metrics to assess the quality of the fit, but it's a good start.

+### 3.2 Simple linear regression using polyfit
 We perform a simple linear regression analysis of the data as per the week 9 lectures for this module. **numpy.polyfit** can calculate the slope and intercept of the best fit line based on least squares fitting.
 It doesn't directly return a metric, so we must use **numpy.corrcoef** to evaluate the strength of the linear relationship between the total bill and tip amount.
 This function returns a matrix from which we can calculate the R<sup>2</sup> value as explained in the reference below about Pearson and Spearman Correlation in Python.
 The fitting parameters for our linear model are:
 - slope = 0.105
 - intercept = 0.920